The Four Types of Wedges in Golf

 You can (and should) evaluate your set of golf clubs before playing each course.
 How many wedges you should carry should factor in the fact that different courses present different challenges, and you may want to add or remove a wedge, which requires you to reassess your loft gaps.

 After loft, "bounce" is another key feature of wedges.
-But in order to talk understand bounce, we need to understand two parts of clubhead anatomy.
+But to talk about bounce, we must understand two parts of clubhead anatomy.

 2. Leading Edge & Sole

 You never want to strike your ball with the leading edge, which results in a low-flying, powerless shot.
-Instead, you want to strike downward so that the leading edge and trailing edge contact the ground evenly with the sole gliding across the surface rather than digging into it.
+Instead, you want to strike downward so that the leading and trailing edges contact the ground evenly, with the sole gliding across the surface rather than digging into it.

 3. Bounce

 If you find that description confusing, you aren't alone.
 Bounce can be tricky to understand.
-To better explain, let's look at the differences between low, medium and high-bounce wedges.
+Let's look at the differences between low, medium, and high-bounce wedges to explain better.

 Low-Bounce Wedges

 Playing surface isn't the only consideration when choosing the optimal bounce for your wedge.
-Your playing style matters too.
-Golfers who strike downward at a sharp angle typically want lower-bounce wedges than golfers who have longer, more looping swings and tend to dig into the ground at impact.
+Your playing style matters, too.
+Golfers who strike downward at a sharp angle typically want lower-bounce wedges than those with longer, more looping swings and tend to dig into the ground at impact.

 Pitching wedges and gap wedges tend to have low-bounce offerings.